oussama22kh/whatsappbot/README.md

 ```

 - Scan the QR code using the WhatsApp mobile app
-- Send data to the endpoint using postman etc ...
+- Send data to the  http://localhost:3000 using postman etc ...
   ```json
   {"number": "international code remove '+' + phone number ", "message": "testing"}
   ```